-Copenhagen was an important city to visit for men from science and industry, and the following year, Uncle Jeppe and Andreas ensured that I met many of these men.
+Copenhagen was an important city for men from science and industry to visit, and the following year, Uncle Jeppe and Andreas ensured that I met many of these men.
 I always had a notebook with me to jot down new information.
 I wrote letters back home to my kids, my parents, Oscar and Minette.
 I did it because I wanted to record what I learned as a backup in case I lost my notebook or if it was destroyed by whatever means.
 I wanted my kids to have it, even if they would appreciate it only in later years.
 Importantly, it became a way to give investors a picture of what their money was being used for.
 More than this, it was the story of a great adventure.

 There was one other reason I wrote.
 It was because I missed my kids, family, and friends.
 There were days when I rushed home after work and could not wait to share what I had learned.
-Sometimes I met people who gave me such a clear vision for the future that I could fly back to Cape Town on mythical wings and strategize with Oscar – I did the flying when I wrote these letters.
+Sometimes, I met people who gave me such a clear vision for the future that I could fly back to Cape Town on mythical wings and strategize with Oscar – I did the flying when I wrote these letters.

-I was overcome by the excitement of the moment, and for a time there were so many new things to learn that life took on a new meaning.
-Gone were the doubts about the temporary nature of our sojourning on earth, the mental world of culture, language, religion, and my newfound love of science.
+I was overcome by the excitement of the moment, and for a time, there were so many new things to learn that life took on a new meaning.
+Gone were the doubts about the temporary nature of our sojourning on earth, the mental world of culture, language, and religion, and my newfound love of science.
 I was surrounded by men and women, steeped in a deep understanding of the laws of our natural world, and it would be the education in these laws that would ultimately bring me full circle back to the human dilemma of having minds with which we perceive the eternal and the fixed while trapped in the temporal and the fleeting!
 The temporal and fleeting world I found myself in was all brand new, glittering, and exciting, which dulled the nagging questions born in the plains of Africa.
 The story of my Danish adventures and discoveries is in my letters.

 (c) eben van tonder